-Weight loss medications can help increase weight loss to 5-10% of a person’s total body weight and in some patients more.
+Weight loss medications can help increase weight loss by up to 5-10% of a person’s total body weight and in some patients, even more.
 5% may not seem like much but can have a big impact on a person’s overall health.
-Just 5% of weight loss can decrease the chances of a person developing diabetes by greater than 50% (2)!
-At Iowa Weight Loss Specialists our current average is 10% at one year.
+Just 5% of weight loss can decrease the chances of a person developing diabetes by greater than 50%!

-Weight loss medications are tools that can help by decreasing appetite, decreasing food cravings, increasing satiety (fullness), or decreasing absorption.
-Medications are often overlooked as helpful tools to help patients with obesity.
-Also, it’s important to point out that many patients have never been on weight loss medications.
+Weight loss medicines are effective weight loss aids that can help by decreasing appetite, decreasing food cravings, increasing satiety (fullness), and/or decreasing absorption.
+Weight loss prescription medications from a medical weight loss center are often overlooked as helpful tools to help patients with obesity.

-A few of the common questions I get in my clinic about medications are listed below:
+Some of the common questions we get in our clinic about weight loss medication prescriptions include:

-A: Unfortunately, not everyone sees obesity as a disease that needs to be treated similarly to other disease states such as diabetes or HTN.
-The bonus is once obesity is treated and addressed other health conditions can improve.
-Many family practitioners are not comfortable with prescribing weight loss medications and that is why it is important to have experienced weight loss providers with a comprehensive team comprised of dietitians, mental health clinicians, exercise specialist, and bariatric surgeons to address the multifactorial disease of obesity.
+A: Unfortunately, not all primary care providers have adequate resources or comfort to treat weight-related disorders.
+The medical weight management providers at Iowa Weight Loss Specialists understand obesity as a disease that is best treated with a comprehensive approach.
+It is important to have experienced weight loss providers with a comprehensive team comprised of dietitians, mental health clinicians, and bariatric surgeons to address the multifactorial disease of obesity.

-Contrave- combination medication of bupropion and naltrexone.
+Contrave: a combination medication of bupropion and naltrexone.
 Contrave can help with decreasing appetite and works in the reward center of the brain to help control food cravings.
-(4).
-Bupropion stimulates hypothalamic POMC and reduces food intake and increases energy expenditure (1).

-Orlistat (Xenical)-reduces the absorption of fat in the gut.
-(1).
+Orlistat (Xenical): reduces the absorption of fat in the gut.

-Phentermine- is the most prescribed anti-obesity medication.
-It is a sympathomimetic amine and suppresses appetite and may have other metabolic effects.
-It also can help with food cravings (1).
+Phentermine: the most prescribed anti-obesity medication.
+It is a stimulant medication that suppresses appetite and may have other metabolic effects.
+As an appetite suppressant, it also can help with food cravings.

-Qysmia- a combination medication of Topiramate and Phentermine.
+Qysmia: a combination medication of Topiramate and Phentermine.
 Qysmia can help decrease appetite and food cravings.
-It may also change the taste of some foods making it easier to comply with dietary changes (1).
+It may also change the taste of some foods making it easier to stick to dietary changes.